DrSpecial/An-in-depth-analysis-about-how-the-NBA-has-changed-over-time/README.md

-nba\_analysis
+Missing the shot?: An in depth analysis about how the NBA has changed over time
 ================

+## Authors:
+  * Roshan Verma
+  * Ben Pilon
+  * Kaiming Xia
-## Authors: Roshan Verma, Ben Pilon, Kaiming Xia, Shiloh Xu
+  * Shiloh Xu

-### Stat 240 Final Project Fall 2020.
-Discussion Group 5

 ### **Introduction**